Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/3_Module_test.rst

 .. image:: ../_static/imgs/Chapter_3_Module_test/Chapter3_11.png
     :align: center

-:red:`If your connection board version is V2.0 and you do not have the SPI feature turned on, the LedPixel will not show the color.
-Refer` :ref:`here <fnk0043/codes/tutorial/1_software_installation:step 2 configuration>` :red:`to turn on the SPI.`
+:combo:`red font-bolder:If your connection board version is V2.0 and you do not have the SPI feature turned on, the LedPixel will not show the color.
+Refer` :ref:`here <fnk0043/codes/tutorial/1_software_installation:step 2 configuration>` :combo:`red font-bolder:to turn on the SPI.`

 Result:
 ----------------------------------------------------------------

 All LEDs will be turned on for 3 seconds, and colors from LED0 to LED7 are: red, orange, yellow, green, cyan, blue, purple, and white.
 You can end the program ahead of time by pressing "ctrl+c".

-If the LED color display order is not correct, open the **"Led.py"** file in the current directory and modify the value of the "self.ORDER" variable on line 15.

 Code
 ================================================================